Elizabeth Charlotte, Madame Palatine: Marriage

 Until her husband's death in 1701, she resided in her own apartments in her husband's residences, the Palais Royal in Paris, and the Château de Saint-Cloud.
 The couple lived mostly at the royal court, where they had to be present for about three-quarters of the year, first in the Château de Saint-Germain-en-Laye and, after its completion in 1682, in the Palace of Versailles, where they had two adjacent apartments in the main wing.
 They also had apartments in the Palace of Fontainebleau, where the court went in autumn for the hunting season.
 Liselotte (unlike her husband) took part in this tradition with enthusiasm.
 She often rode with the King through the woods and fields all day long, from morning to night, without being deterred by occasional falls or sunburn.
 From Fontainebleau, the couple made regular visits to Montargis Castle, which belonged to Monsieur and which, according to their marriage contract, would later fall to Madame as a widow's seat.
 Liselotte maintained her own court of 250 people, which cost 250,000 livres annually, while her husband maintained an even larger one.

 This was the Duke of Orléans' second marriage, his first wife and cousin Henrietta of England having died suddenly and under mysterious circumstances in 1670.
-He brought two daughters into his new marriage, 9-year-old Marie-Louise (with whom Liselotte was able to build a warm, sisterly relationship) and 2-year-old Anne Marie (who had no memory of her birth mother and whom Liselotte loved like her own child).
+He brought two daughters into his new marriage, 9-year-old Marie-Louise (with whom Liselotte was able to build a warm, sisterly relationship) and 2-year-old Anne Marie (who had no memory of her birth mother and whom Liselotte treated as her own child).

 Liselotte and Philippe's marriage was difficult, as he was bisexual and lived quite openly as such.
 He led a largely independent life, together with and influenced by his long-time lover, the Chevalier de Lorraine.
 He had many other favorites and numerous affairs with younger men, including Antoine Morel de Volonne (whom Monsieur made Liselotte's Hofmarschall during 1673–1683).
 Morel had a very poor reputation even by the standards of the time: "He stole, he lied, he swore, was atheist and sodomite and sold boys like horses."